Anxiety disorders are when excessive anxiety interferes with daily life. Feeling anxious at all times of the day isn’t fun.

 It will help your day go well, trust me on this.
-Your brain needs a good protein filled breakfast to have enough power to function for the rest of the day.
+Your brain needs a good protein-filled breakfast to have enough power to function for the rest of the day.

 Find your triggers

-Figure out what causes you anxiety and look for ways to work around it.
+Figure out what causes your anxiety and look for ways to work around it.
 One of my triggers is cooking.
 I’m not very good at it, but I can’t stop feeding my husband just because it makes me anxious.
 So I’ve learned to work around it.
 Coming home from a long day of work and having to make a meal while I’m hungry is too much.

-My head scrambles, I get hangry and then my anxiety sets in and I feel like I can’t do it and I need to go hide away.
+My head scrambles, I get hangry, and then my anxiety sets in, and I feel like I can’t do it and I need to go hideaway.